binnes/esp8266Workshop/docs/part4/JUPYTER.md

 The steps below will build up the Jupyter notebook, there is a solution notebook at the end to use if you need assistance to complete any step.

+There are a number of ways of getting data into a Jupyter notebook.
+The User interface provides a way to upload files and create connections to data providerts.
+For this example we will connect to the Cloudant data where the training data was stored using a Cloudant python library.

 ## Step 1 - Cloudant Credentials

 Before we can read the ESP8266 IoT temperature and humidity data into a Jupyter notebook we need to create credentials for the Cloudant database where the training data is stored.